dickhardt/ietf-oauth-reciprocal/draft-ietf-oauth-reciprocal.md

 - fixed spelling of reciprocal
 - added example use case in introduction
-- Q: actual resource owner may be the same in Party A and Party B
+- resource owner is the same in Party A and Party B